githuseyingur/acs_pinpad_tc_identity_pin_verify/README.md

 <br> <br>

 ##### Response : 90 00 (Successful)
-A response is returned as a result of the pin verification process.
+A response is returned as a result of the pin verification process.   <br>
 If this response is "90 00", it means that the pin verification process was successful.